auspham/SeptNotes/README.md

 ## Contribution

-Please make a pull request on the repo [rockmanvnx6/SeptNotes](https://github.com/rockmanvnx6/SeptNotes) if you see any errors or would like to make some contribution.
+Please make a pull request on the repo [rockmanvnx6/SeptNotes](https://github.com/rockmanvnx6/SeptNotes) if you see any errors or would like to make some contributions.